-In addition to awards against Liggett, including Ferlanti (and the Engle progeny cases described below), jury awards in individual cases have also been returned against other cigarette manufacturers in recent years.
+In addition to awards against Liggett, including Davis and Ferlanti (and the Engle progeny cases described below), jury awards in individual cases have also been returned against other cigarette manufacturers in recent years.
 The awards in these individual actions, often in excess of millions of dollars, may be for both compensatory and punitive damages.
 There are several significant jury awards against other cigarette manufacturers which are currently on appeal and several awards which are final and have been paid.

 Engle Progeny Cases.
 In 2000, a jury in Engle v.
 R.J.
 Reynolds Tobacco Co. rendered a \$145,000,000 punitive damages verdict in favor of a "Florida Class" against certain cigarette manufacturers, including Liggett.
 Pursuant to the Florida Supreme Court's July 2006 ruling in Engle, which decertified the class on a prospective basis, and affirmed the appellate court's reversal of the punitive damages award, former class members had one year from January 11, 2007 in which to file individual lawsuits.
 In addition, some individuals who filed suit prior to January 11, 2007, and who claim they meet the conditions in Engle, are attempting to avail themselves of the Engle ruling.
 Lawsuits by individuals requesting the benefit of the Engle ruling, whether filed before or after the January 11, 2007 deadline, are referred to as the "Engle progeny cases."
-Liggett and the Company have been named in approximately 7,160 Engle progeny cases in both state and federal courts in Florida.
-Other cigarette manufacturers have also been named as defendants in these cases.
-These cases include approximately 8,500 plaintiffs, approximately 3,860 of whom have claims pending in federal court and 5,295 in state court.
+Liggett and the Company have been named in approximately 7,014 Engle progeny cases in both federal (3,862 cases) and state (3,152 cases) courts in Florida.
+Other cigarette manufacturers have also been named as defendants in these cases, although as a case proceeds, one or more defendants may ultimately be dismissed from the action.
+These cases include approximately 8,284 plaintiffs, approximately 3,862 of whom have claims pending in federal court and 5,082 in state court.
 Duplicate cases were filed in federal and state court on behalf of approximately 660 plaintiffs.
-The federal court cases are stayed pending the outcome of an appeal to the United States Court of Appeals for the Eleventh Circuit of several district court orders in which it was found that the Florida Supreme Court's decision in Engle was unconstitutional.
 The number of Engle progeny cases will likely increase as the courts may require multi-plaintiff cases to be severed into individual cases.
 The total number of plaintiffs may also increase as a result of attempts by existing plaintiffs to add additional parties.

-As of April 30, 2010, in addition to the Lukacs case described below, the following Engle progeny cases have resulted in verdicts against Liggett:
+As of July 31, 2010, in addition to the Lukacs case described below, the following Engle progeny cases have resulted in judgments against Liggett: